ptolar/single-molecule-FRET-trace-analysis/README.md

 Run processSMstreamsSplitView.m

-Short sample image streams are provided along with the corresponding alignment image.
+Short sample image streams (1 acceptor image, 25 donor/FRET images) are provided along with the corresponding alignment image.
 The alignment tform is also included so the alignment step can be skipped for the sample images.
+Sample background images (abckg, dbckg, fbckg) are also provided as Matlab variables, which are generated from a large number of images in the experiment, and can be used with the sample images.